JayBazuzi/jaybazuzi.github.io/_posts/Refactoring-Safety.md

     - Hyrum's Law means that you probably have test gaps anyway.
 - Is it automated?
     - Automation probably has flaws.
-    - VC# flaws are fringe.
+        - VC# flaws are fringe / scarce.
         - PyCharm flaws are glaring.
     - Compiled, type-safe languages have a huge advantage.
     - Build system integration (MSBuild, `compile_commands.json`) have a huge advantage.
     - "pretty good" automation can be mitigated.